 Making the switch gives you these features:

-- Access to Chrome 100, so your scripted browser monitors use browser versions similar to the ones used by your customers.
+- Access to Chrome version 100 and higher, so that your scripted browser monitors use browser versions similar to the ones used by your end users.

 - Access to the updated scripted API runtime that uses